-Now that blue wine is thoroughly out of the picture, let us soothe you with something far more enticing: orange wine.
+Now that blue wine is thoroughly out of the picture, let‘s turn to something far more enticing: orange wine.

 Dubbed ‘orange wine’ in 2004 by British wine importer David A. Harvey, orange wine gets its colour from its production process, not from fermenting orange fruits.
 In fact, the technical term for these gorgeous, golden beauties is skin-contact wine.

 Skin-contract wines are white wines made like red wines.
 They can be made with any variety of white grapes and can vary.
 Depending on how long the juice ferments with the grape skins, skin-contact wines can range in colour, from a yellowish-gold to bright POTUS orange.

 While orange wine is having a resurgence, it is by no means a new phenomenon.
 In fact, skin-contact wines have a long history, dating back thousands of years in Georgia.
 It was also very popular in Italy, Croatia and Slovenia.
 The process fell out of fashion as fresh white wines came to dominate the market.